dfinity/examples/native-apps/unity_android_deeplink/android_integration/README.md

 # Unity Android sample
 This sample demonstrates one way to integrate Identity Integration with Unity on Android.
+If you never play with Unity Android, please read [Getting started with Android](https://docs.unity3d.com/Manual/android-getting-started.html) document.

 ## Overview